 How is a Health Coach Different From a Nutritionist?

-So what is the difference between a nutritionist and a health coach?
+Let’s compare being a health coach vs a nutritionist.
+What is the difference?
 Both health coaches and nutritionists are part of the health niche and both work one-on-one with clients to encourage them in their goals of better health.
 They might even use similar approaches to coaching clients.
 The difference lies in their perspective and scope.

 Nutritionists are specifically focused on a person’s diet and food intake.
 They might consider other health factors while helping people improve their wellness.
 But, generally, they always bring the conversation back to what their clients are eating and how they can make it healthier.